Former teen patient fundraising for new mental health facilities

 But the Māia Health Foundation said it still needed $1m to get it over the line.

-Jack Robinson had already helped to raise more than $1000 towards improving the unit and planned to keep his efforts up up.
+Jack had already helped to raise more than $1000 towards the services and planned to keep his efforts up.

 "I'm really hoping that I can have an impact on people going through the mental health process as well, because obviously I've been through it myself and I've got the insight and the understanding of what it really means to have a mental illness," he said.